Understanding Virtual Watts

-Using can virtual power can help you train at the right efforts during your workouts and, with hard work and a smart approach, improve your power and fitness objectively.
+Using Virtual Watts can help you train at the right efforts during your workouts and—with hard work and a smart approach—improve your power and fitness objectively.

 As a rule, we've got all the answers in our Help Centre.
 But let me be your guide...

 Make sure you've configured your bike and device correctly to get the most out of the Virtual Watts feature.
 Here's a short video on how:

 ... and let's rewind a bit.
 In order to understand Virtual Watts, let's first look at power.